sourcegraph/handbook/content/strategy-goals/strategy/code-graph/code-intelligence/index.md

 **Ship precise language support**

 We’ve historically invested in broadening our span of supported languages.
-This is an ongoing effort that ties directly back to the Global Code Graph vision.
+This is an ongoing effort that ties directly back to the Global Code Graph vision, aiming to support languages that cover 90% of code intelligence actions at customers and Sourcegraph Cloud (see our [language share dashboard section](https://sourcegraph.looker.com/dashboards/159)).
 We're currently focusing on shipping a revamped version of our JS/TS indexer and building a Python indexer.

 **Auto-indexing on-prem goes into Beta:**

-The current set up experience is not scalable for customers with a large amount of repositories.
+Strategically we're favoring accuracy over availability and actively recommend customers to set up precise code intelligence.
+This comes at a cost, as the current precise set up experience can be cumbersome and isn't scalable for customers with a large amount of repositories given it requires manual set up for each individual repository we want to enable precise code intelligence for.

 Enabling auto-indexing would mean a lower barrier for entry, a seamless experience and more engineers using precise code intelligence.
-Setting up auto-indexing is also a requirement for Sourcegraph to be able to index dependency packages.
+Setting up [auto-indexing](https://docs.sourcegraph.com/code_intelligence/explanations/auto_indexing) is also a requirement for Sourcegraph to be able to index dependency packages.

 Building the code graph also means we need to generate and store increased amounts of LSIF data that will require scaling our infrastructure in an order of one to two magnitudes.
 We hypothesize that we'll reach scaling concerns, we want to be proactive in identifying and removing bottlenecks.

 Once we have validated our Experimental solution and have proven it’s running successfully at three customers, the next step is monitoring and weeding out any issues that might arise from our first trials to move on-prem auto-indexing into Beta.
 At this point we’ll be aiming to roll it out to a larger number of customers.

-**Make code navigation fast and reliable**
+**Make code navigation feel fast and reliable**

 We receive a significant amount of feedback around papercuts and potential improvements to our navigation experience.
 We are commited to making our navigation feel fast and reliable to users.
 Our current focus is in solving low hanging navigation issues while also adding quality of life improvements (see [RFC 542](https://docs.google.com/document/d/1sDDpZaWdGtIaiNLNB8QsLwHTvH10fhEKpEa4qcog5vg/edit) for example).
 From a design perspective, we have plans to conduct research that helps us understand adoption drivers and pain points, with the aim of identifying concrete improvements to increase discoverability and enhance the navigation experience.